chris-hoertnagl/AI-Dojo/LLM/README.md

 # LLM fine-tuning

+# An easy first experiment
+In the folder beginner_example you can find a dataset and colab notebook to run a first simple LLM fine-tuning experiment.
+No setup required, except for knowing how to use [google colab](https://colab.google/).

+# Improving the setup

 In this tutorial we will learn how to teach llama3.1 that its name is <INSERT YOUR NAME HERE> through fine-tuning.
 We will use QLoRA to make the fine-tuning possible on a consumer GPU such as a Nvidia 3080.
 In addition we will convert it to a format so that it can be inferenced locally with a CPU.

 ## CURRENT STATUS: